 Docklands Light Railway, or DLR as it is best known, has two stations in Greenwich: Greenwich station, where national trains also arrive; and Cutty Sark, located close to its namesake, the historic tea clipper.
 There is also Island Gardens station just across the river, which is accessible via the underwater Greenwich Foot Tunnel.

-It also connects to Lewisham in the South, from where you can take a train to Eltham Station and visit another jewel of the Royal Borough of Greenwich: Eltham Palace and Gardens – a favourite childhood haunt of King Henry VIII.
+It also connects to Lewisham (5 minutes), from where you can take a train to Eltham Station and visit another jewel of the Royal Borough of Greenwich: Eltham Palace and Gardens – a favourite childhood haunt of King Henry VIII.

 By Cable Car